Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Average Teleportation Fidelity in Binary Tree Network

 \textbf{Undirected Symmetric Binary Trees (USBT)}: Let us consider an undirected symmetric binary tree network (USBT) as shown in Fig.\ \ref{fig:bt}(d).
-We also consider each link representing a Werner state, where the $i$\textsuperscript{th} Werner state is parameterized by the classical mixing parameter $p_i$.
+We also consider each link representing a Werner state, parameterized by $p$.
 In this case, $F^{\text{tel}}_{\text{avg}}$ can be written as